 What are Heel Spurs?

 A heel spur is when a calcium deposit causes an outgrowth on the calcaneus bone, or heel bone.
 They can occur on the back of the heel, under the heel, or beneath the sole of the foot.
 The plantar fascia ligament is designed to stretch your heel bone with every step you take, but if it is stretched too much, it may tear.
 Because of this tearing, your body attempted to provide some comfort to the over-stretched ligament by building up calcium in that location, which is why heel spurs occur.
-Heel spurs can happen alone, or they can be related to underlying conditions, such as Achilles tendonitis or plantar fasciitis.
+Heel spurs can happen alone, or they can be related to underlying conditions, such as Achilles tendinitis or plantar fasciitis.

 Common Causes of Heel Spurs